 What is Non-Deductible

-Non-deductible business expenses are activities you or your employees pay for that do not fulfil the conditions above.
-These include personal expenses (such as travel, or entertainment not related to the running of the business) and capital expenses (such as expenses incurred to incorporate a company and the purchase of fixed assets).
+Non-deductible business expenses are expenses you or your employees pay for that do not fulfil the conditions above.
+These include personal expenses (such as travel, or entertainment not fully related to the running of the business) and capital expenses (such as expenses incurred to incorporate a company and the purchase of fixed assets).

 Learn how to make tax adjustments (such as adding back non-deductible business expenses) to arrive at the income that is chargeable to tax.